stefanoborini/book-modelviewcontroller/01-basics-of-mvc/01-smart-ui.md

 ---
-parent: 2 Basics of MVC
+parent: 1 Basics of MVC
 nav_order: 1
+summary: A single class holding all responsibilities
 ---
-# 2.1 Smart-UI: A single class with many responsibilities
+# 1.1 Smart-UI

 We start this exploration toward MVC with the most trivial and simplistic design: **Smart UI**, also known as **Autonomous View**.

 ----
-**Important**
+**Note**

 A confusing characteristic of MVC literature is that different names are used to express the same concepts.
 Vice-versa, it is also common that the same name is used to express totally different concepts.
 We accept this by proposing the most common names, reporting "also known as" names, and stressing differences when appropriate.

 ----